boris-kz/CogAlg/README.md

 ANN learns via some version of Hebbian “fire together, wire together” coincidence reinforcement.
 Normally, “neuron’s” inputs are weighed at “synapses”, then summed and thresholded into input to next hidden layer.
 Output of last hidden layer is compared to top-layer template, forming an error.
 That error backpropagates, converting initially random weights into meaningful values via Stochastic Gradient Descent.
-I have several basic problems with this whole neural paradigm, listed below along with my alternatives:
+I have several basic problems with this whole paradigm, listed below along with my alternatives:

-- Hebbian learning is driven by input-to-output comparison, secondary to input summation.
-This is seductively simple and fast per feedback | backprop cycle, but it takes tens of thousands of cycles to form meaningful representations.
+- Hebbian learning is driven by vertical input-to-output comparison, secondary to input summation.
+This is seductively simple per backprop cycle, but it takes tens of thousands cycles to form meaningful representations.
 That’s because summation is a loss of resolution, which makes learning exponentially more coarse per layer.
-Parametrized cross-comparison is far more complex per cycle, but is immediately informative.
+Lateral parametrized cross-comparison is far more complex per layer, but output is immediately informative.
 Feedback here only adjusts layer-wide hyper-parameters: thresholds for the last step of pattern segmentation.

 - Both initial weights and sampling that feeds SGD are randomized, which is a zero-knowledge option.
-But we do have prior knowledge for raw data in real space-time: proximity predicts similarity, thus search should proceed with incremental distance and input composition.
+But we do have prior knowledge for any raw data in real space-time: proximity predicts similarity, thus search should proceed with incremental comparison range and input composition.
 Also driven by random variation are methods like RBM and GAN.
-There is variation in my model, pattern projection by co-derived miss: projected input = input - (d_input * d_coordinate) / 2.
-But there is nothing random about that.
+There is nothing random in my model, that’s antithetical to intelligence.
+Rather, variation here is pattern projection by co-derived miss: projected input = input - (d_input * d_coordinate) / 2.

 - SGD minimizes error (top-layer miss), which is quantitatively different from maximizing match: compression.
-And that error is w.r.t. some specific template, while my match is summed over all accumulated input.
+And that error is w.r.t. some specific template, while my match is summed over all past input / experience.
 All inputs represent environment, thus have positive value.
 But then they are packed (compressed) into patterns, which have different range and precision, thus different representational value per relatively fixed record cost.

 - Representation is fully distributed, which mimics the brain.
 But the brain has no alternative: no substrate for local memory or differentiated program in neurons.
 We have it now, parallelization in computers is a simple speed vs. efficiency trade-off, useful only for complex semantically isolated nodes.
 Such nodes are patterns, encapsulating a set of co-derived “what” and “where” parameters.
 This is similar to neural ensemble, but parameters that are compared together should be localized in memory, not distributed across a network.